Table of Contents:

 anticipate assembly difficulties.

-It’s an excellent way to get a perfectly fitted garment from the final version.
+It’s an excellent way to get a perfectly fitted garment right from the final version.

 Leave a comment